kellnr/kellnr/README.md

 - **Docs-rs support**: Kellnr supports the [docs.rs](https://docs.rs) documentation service.
 This means that you can host your own documentation for your crates with Kellnr.
 - **Crates.io proxy**: Kellnr can act as a proxy for [crates.io](https://crates.io).
 This means that you can use Kellnr as a cache for crates.io to speed up the download of crates.
 - **Build in Rust**: Kellnr is written in Rust.
 This means that you can easily extend Kellnr with your own features or fix bugs.
 No other dependencies are needed.
+- **Multi-Db support**: Kellnr supports multiple databases.
+You can use Sqlite or PostgreSQL as the storage backend for Kellnr.

 ## Differences to crates.io